Uber paid 20-year-old Florida man to keep data breach secret: Sources

 Uber's failure to report the breach to regulators, even though it may have felt it had dealt with the problem, was an error, according to people inside and outside the company who spoke to Reuters.

-"The creation of a bug bounty programme doesn't allow Uber, their bounty service provider, or any other company the ability to decide that breach notification laws don't apply to them," Moussouris said.
+"The creation of a bug bounty program doesn't allow Uber, their bounty service provider, or any other company the ability to decide that breach notification laws don't apply to them," Moussouris said.

 Uber fired its chief security officer, Joe Sullivan, and a deputy, attorney Craig Clark, over their roles in the incident.